oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/business-services/create-flow/business-services-integration.md

      - Using REST Interface to trigger the integration flow via OIC Test console and you will be providing the Invoice Payload given to you as part of the test task.

 2. **Oracle Integration**:
-     - Oracle Integration picks up the invoice and validates the business unit, verifies Supplier exists in the ERP Cloud application or not and also searches for Supplier Site
+     - Oracle Integration picks up the invoice and validates the business unit.
+If business unite exists, then it will proceed with creating an invoice in the ERP Cloud application otherwise, it will throw the error.

 3. **ERP Cloud**:
      - The process ends with a **ERP Cloud** by creating an invoice into the ERP Cloud application.